vrama628/dominai/README.md

 "Sentry" // game to player request
 Request:
 {
+    hand: Card[]; // your current hand
-    cards: [Card, Card]; // the top 2 cards of your deck }
+    cards: Card[]; // the top 2 cards of your deck
+}
 Response:
 {
     card: Card; // which of the revealed cards this pertains to
-    do: "trash" | "discard" | "topdeck"; // what to do to this card }[] // NOTE: the response is a two-element array.
+    placement: "trash" | "discard" | "topdeck"; // what to do to this card }[] // NOTE: the response is a two-element array.
     // The actions in the array are performed in order, so if you wish
     // to topdeck both cards in a particular order,